 Role of ABCMO

-The American Board of Certification in Medical Optometry, a nonprofit, is the only recognized specialty board in optometry at this time although additional specialty boards will be established since 20% of optometry graduates enter specialty residencies.
+The American Board of Certification in Medical Optometry is the only recognized specialty board in optometry at this time although additional specialty boards will be established since 20% of optometry graduates enter specialty residencies.

 Organized in 2009, ABCMO provides a Level 2 credential that requires completion of an accredited residency emphasizing medical optometry, passage of the national examination Advanced Competence in Medical Optometry administered by the National Board of Examiners in Optometry, practice of the specialty for a minimum of 2-years in an appropriate setting and meeting other specifics listed in the ABCMO Bylaws.
 It has taken 40 years to establish a process equivalent to those used to train and certify specialists in medicine, dentistry and podiatry.
 A prime supporter continues to be the U.S. Department of Veterans Affairs, Office of Academic Affiliations which first offered these residencies in order to prepare optometrists for hospital practices.